brobro10000/quiz-generator/README.md

 ![QuizStart2](assets/images/randomQandASS.PNG)

-- When the user enters a correct password, the background changes to green and the question will change within 2 seconds.
+- When the user selects a correct answer, the background changes to green and the question will change within 2 seconds.
 The timer will be paused while they wait for the question to change.
 Their score increments by 1 point.

 ![correctAnswer](assets/images/onCorrectSS.PNG)

-- When the user enters an incorrect password, the background changes to red and the question will change within 2 seconds.
+- When the user selects an incorrect answer, the background changes to red and the question will change within 2 seconds.
 The timer will be paused while they wait for the question to change.
 The time will decrement by 9 seconds point.

 ![incorrectAnswer](assets/images/onIncorrectSS.PNG)